paragraph-xyz/docs/src/pages/index.md

 ---
 title: Overview
-pageTitle: Paragraph - Web3 newsletters & publishing
+pageTitle: Paragraph - Where Ideas Thrive
 description: Learn how to publish
 ---

 Welcome to Paragraph.
-This documentation teaches you everything you need to know about creating a Web3 newsletter, building your community, and collectibles on Paragraph. {% .lead %}
+This documentation teaches you everything you need to know about creating a newsletter, growing an audience, and earning on Paragraph. {% .lead %}

 {% link-grid %}